Sergio Mendes (1983 album)

 Sergio Mendes is an album by Brazilian keyboardist Sérgio Mendes, released in 1983 on A&M Records.
 It was his first top 40 album in nearly a decade and a half, his second self-titled album, and was accompanied by his biggest chart single ever, "Never Gonna Let You Go", a song written by Barry Mann and Cynthia Weil and with a lead vocal performed by Joe Pizzulo and Leeza Miller that reached No. 4 on the Billboard Hot 100.
 The album was released with Spanish-language versions of the songs as Picardía.

 Reception

-Industry press reviews of the time were generally positive: Billboard magazine callled it "a well-balanced mix of ballads and up-tempo Latin-tinged tracks", featuring "a more intense pop/r&b sound, not unlike Quincy Jones' work with James Ingram."
+Industry press reviews of the time were generally positive: Billboard magazine called it "a well-balanced mix of ballads and up-tempo Latin-tinged tracks", featuring "a more intense pop/r&b sound, not unlike Quincy Jones' work with James Ingram."
 Cashbox said the album's “wide variety of synthesizers, as well as horn and string sections on some numbers, give the foray a lush, full sound."